Luigian/Php_Piscine/day02/README.md

 ### PHP

-A funny mystery story led us through various exercises to discover a little bit more about php's libraries and helpfull functions to access local and external data.
+A funny mystery story led us through various exercises to discover a little bit more about php's libraries and helpfull functions to manipulate strings and access local and external data.